What triggers an email message to appear as spam and what can I do to avoid it?

 - Coordinate with your IT group

 Clients may issue complaints about your messages simply because they don't remember you.
 Even though they have not opted out of your emails, they simply don't remember their interaction with your program, so they think you are sending them spam.
 To prevent this from happening, make sure your interaction with the client was in recent history and make sure the "From" line is from a name they will recognize.
 Clients who have not worked with you in over a year may not appreciate receiving your correspondence.

-In addition to letting recipients know who you are, you are legally required to let them know where you are located and why you are reaching out to them.
-In addition to identifying your organization, also give them a human point of contact that they can reach out.
+In addition to letting recipients know who you are, you are legally required to let them know where you are located, which is why Neoserra will automatically add an unsubscribe link at the bottom of all blast emails that includes your center's name and address.
+However, we also strongly encourage you to add the name and email address of a human point of contact that they can reach out.

 OutreachSystems strongly recommends that you create a filter and focus your correspondence to those clients who have had some interaction with your program in the last few months using the "Most Recent Initial/Follow-up Session" filter or the "Any I/F or Training Session" filter parameter:

 PTAC programs, can additionally use the "DLA Active?" filter to focus their email to just those clients that are actively working with their program.

 Thus, if you truly do want to email ALL of your clients use the time filter to ensure that you are not spamming people who have not had interaction with your program for some time: